viralkansarav/distributed-counter/README.md

 ✅ Behavior:

 This increments the counter at 8000.
-The increment propagates to all peers (8001, 8002, etc.).
+The increment count we gave propagates to all peers (8001, 8002, etc.).
 If a peer is offline, the update is retried with backoff.
 🔹 Get Current Counter Value
 ```sh